 |A physician working in a community health centre in KwaZulu-Natal

-The role of district clinical specialist teams (DCSTs) will be to strengthen clinical governance of maternal, neonatal and child health services at district hospitals and primary health care facilities.
+The role of district clinical specialist teams (DCSTs) is to strengthen clinical governance of maternal, neonatal and child health services at district hospitals and primary health care facilities.
 They will ensure that the correct treatment guidelines and clinical protocols will be used and that essential equipment is available and being used correctly.
 Other tasks will be to ensure that good quality mortality review meetings are held and that recommendations from these meetings are implemented.
 The specialist teams will also supervise and mentor clinicians and monitor health outcomes.

-The teams will comprise four experienced medical specialists (family physician, obstetrician and gynaecologist, paediatrician and anaesthetist) and three advanced nursing professionals (advanced primary health care nurse, advanced midwife and advanced paediatric nurse).
+The teams comprise four experienced medical specialists (family physician, obstetrician and gynaecologist, paediatrician and anaesthetist) and three advanced nursing professionals (advanced primary health care nurse, advanced midwife and advanced paediatric nurse).

 The effectiveness of DCST’s will be measured by their impact on health outcomes; improvement in clinical processes and improvement in health system performance.